bchangg/fuel-consumption/README.md

 5. Exit PSQL with `\q`
 6. Enter `psql -d postgres -U spot_me_back` to connect to PSQL with `spot_me_back` role
 7. Enter `CREATE DATABASE spot_me_back_api` to create database

+## Start Application

+1. Complete the database setup instructions above
+2. Execute `npm run start` in the root directory of the app